thewiw/peony/README.md

 3. Click on Configuration → EasyRSA: View vars to ensure everything is okay.

 4. If everything is set up correctly, you can access Certificates and create a certificate.

+### Create Users

+administrators can manage their profile and create new user profiles from the Profile Configuration page, Click on the user icon > Profile Configuration.

 #### Troubleshooting
 **Verify your .opvn files** if it's not correct you should update the OpenVPN client manually in the UI dashboard →